New Year’s Resolutions for the New Parent - Baby Chick

 New Year’s Resolutions for the New Parent

-First, HALT.
+First, HALT

-Some of these things can be a reasonably easy fix.
+Some of these things can be reasonably easy to fix.
 Grab a bite to eat, call a friend, or try to find time to lie down for a few minutes.
 It’s surprising how refreshing a very short power nap can be.
 Some of these are a little bit more complicated.

-Sometimes when we become parents, we lose a little bit of our own identity, and it can take a long time to get that back, but it is important to hang on to a piece of that for feelings of fulfillment and self-preservation.
+Sometimes, when we become parents, we lose a little bit of our identity, and it can take a long time to get that back, but it is important to hang on to a piece of that for feelings of fulfillment and self-preservation.
 Is there something you used to enjoy that you have not done since your baby was born?
 Maybe you used to play tennis or garden or write in a journal each night.

 Another important thing to consider is taking time alone with your partner.
 Remember, your baby entered into your relationship and your family.
-The two of you come first, and it is important to spend time on your relationship.
+The two of you come first, and spending time on your relationship is important.

 Maybe you have not taken time specifically for yourself to be alone and able to process your thoughts.
 You may feel alone all day because you’re alone with a baby who does not speak to you, but it is not the same as genuinely taking time for yourself.
-You are focused on your baby all day, his wants and needs, and schedule.
+You are focused on your baby all day: his wants, needs, and schedule.
 Maybe you can take some time to take a walk in the evening or step outside to sit on the porch or do some gardening.
 Perhaps you enjoy bubble baths.
 Make it an experience by lighting a candle, having a glass of wine, and genuinely enjoying your time alone as you process your day.

-Rekindle friendships.
+Rekindle Friendships

 Don’t forget to stay connected to friends.
 Schedule lunches together when you can.
 Bring your baby along or plan an evening to grab a drink together after your partner comes home.
-This connection will help to keep you grounded and allow you an outlet to talk about what is going on in your life and how you feel about things.
+This connection will help keep you grounded and allow you an outlet to talk about what is going on in your life and how you feel about things.

 Being a new parent is a huge transition in your life, and that in and of itself can be exhausting.
 You have entered a new phase, but it is important not to lose yourself.
 Remember, you will be a better parent if you resolve to take care of yourself first.
 If your cup is empty, there will be nothing left to give.
 Resolve to find a way to fill your cup every day.
-Your baby will thank you too!
+Your baby will thank you, too!

 Was this article helpful?